 Growing up, I was never a girly-girl.
 I actually considered myself a tomboy, but looking back I don't think I would use that term to describe myself as a child.
 After all, I liked playing with Barbies, dressing up with my friends, and playing house (all that good old stereotypical girl stuff).
 I also liked climbing trees, playing sports, and getting dirty which may be the reason I improperly classified myself as a tomboy.
 Also I wasn't as girly as my sister.

-trip I was on that I felt like sharing.
+Just a cool picture from the last camping trip I was on that I felt like sharing. |

 Hair... maybe that's ultimately where my difficulty has always been.
 My hair used to be long.. and annoying.
 When I had it down it didn't make me feel pretty.
 I never knew what the heck to do with it.
 One irritating swish too many and it was back up in a ponytail (and guys never seem to realize that a ponytail over the course of a couple hours = headache.
 Take it down to relieve your headache = ugly bump).
 In high school, I decided to try bangs.
 I thought maybe that was the solution since so many of my female classmates with bangs looked effortlessly adorable...
 Well that was a mistake, and for some reason growing out a pixie cut seems a lot less painful than growing out those bangs.